Greba Orokorra, 2012

 Megalopolis is ultimately a record of how the Internet has transformed our relationship to images, to space and to each other in bizarre and unprecedented ways.

-Alejandro Ospina (Born 1970 in Bogotá, Colombia) studied at the Slade School of Fine Art, the New York Studio School and Duke University, USA.
-He has exhibited widely in the UK and abroad including Paradise Row, London; Witzenhausen Gallery, New York; Galería Jenny Vilà, Cali; Biblioteca Luis Ángel Arango, Bogotá, and at the Centro Cultural Salamanca.
-Ospina has completed a residency at Altos de Chavón, Dominican Republic, participated in an exchange program at the Parsons School of Design, Paris and is currently undertaking a studio residency at the Departure Foundation, London.
-Ospina recently performed with Eva Recacha at Bloomberg Space, London, in 2011 and exhibited his Algorithms series in a solo presentation curated by Carlos Blanco at the Centro Colombo-Americano in Bogotá.
+Alejandro Ospina [Born 1970, Bogotá, Colombia] studied at the Slade School of Fine Art, London, the New York Studio School and Duke University in the United States.
+He has exhibited widely in the UK and abroad including the Bloomberg Space, London; Paradise Row, London; Witzenhausen Gallery, New York; Biblioteca Luis Ángel Arango, Bogotá, the Centro Cultural Salamanca and the Centro Colombo-Americano, Bogotá.
+Ospina has completed a residency at Altos de Chavón, Dominican Republic, participated in an exchange program at the Parsons School of Design, Paris and undertaken a studio residency at the Departure Foundation, London.

-Megalopolis is supported by the Embassy of Colombia.
+Megalopolis was supported by the Embassy of Colombia.